ingwinlu/www.heroicdebugging.biz/content/pages/about.md

 Title: About

 My name is Winlu, currently living in Vienna, Austria.
-Studying Computer Science at TU Vienna and working for the SESAR Project.
+I studied Computer Science at TU Vienna and am working for Catalysts AT.
 I like Computers, Food, Motorbikes and Coffee!

 Thank you for checking out my Blog!